cmstead/chrisstead.net/source/_posts/2015-05-01-to-new-beginnings.md

 layout: post
 title:  "To New Beginnings"
 date:   2015-05-01 10:00:13 -0700
+categories:
+    - General Blogging
-categories: General Blogging, World Wide Weird
+    - World Wide Weird
 ---
 {% raw %}
 Wow!
 It's shocking that the last post I wrote here was almost a year and a half ago.
 I guess it's been busy!